sapegin/washingcode-book/manuscript/book.md

 Start thinking about:

-- Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually
+- Removing unnecessary conditions, like conveying an already boolean value to `true` or `false` manually.
-- Converting input data to an array early to avoid branching and dealing with no data separately
+- Converting input data to an array early to avoid branching and dealing with no data separately.
-- Caching repeated conditions in a variable
+- Caching repeated conditions in a variable.
-- Replacing long groups of conditions with tables or maps
+- Replacing long groups of conditions with tables or maps.

 ## Avoid reassigning variables